 - Bitcoin is not the first attempt to make a better money or solve digital immutability.
 Many attempts failed in the past, all mostly from being centralized.
 In other words, Bitcoin is not "MySpace".

 - There are thousands and thousands of altcoins now.
-A service can only list so many.
+A service can list an endless wave of altcoins.
 When does this stop?
 Altcoins die all the time and exchanges have to remove and replace altcoins all the time.

 - Each altcoin added to a service requires the company to run the node of each coin in their backend plus additional code.
 This requires additional company resources.
 In addition, each coin needs to be individually maintained and checked for security vulnerabilities, fork events, etc.